-Update Your Artist Profile and Keep It Current
+Keep Your Artist Profile Current

-Help Your Fans Find You by Adding Social Media Info
+Share Your Social Media Info

 Create, Upload and Share Playlists

-To make sure you’re collecting all of your mechanical and performance royalties globally, register for Songtrust as your publishing administrator today!
+To ensure you’re collecting all your mechanical and performance royalties globally, register for Songtrust as your publishing administrator today.